martijnbolt/tau/README.md

 # Tauchain explainer
-This document is an attempt to describe and explain tauchain to the masses.
+This document is an attempt to describe and explain tauchain for the masses.
 ## Approach
 Read the first 3 official blogs on idni.org (in reverse order) and rewrite the contents in such a way every (somewhat educated) person can understand and validate.
 # Subjects (concept)
-Abstract with the basics
+1. Abstract with the basics
-what problems it solves, the purpose for which Tauchain was invented Why the logic was chosen with regard to partial fixed point How does tauchain function
+1. what problems it solves, the purpose for which Tauchain was invented
+1. Why the logic was chosen with regard to partial fixed point
+1. How does tauchain function
-Business/usecases
+1. Business/usecases
-Technical details
+1. Technical details
 # Sources
 ## Official blog
 http://www.idni.org/blog/the-new-tau